-We aim to establish and maintain Board structures which conform with corporate governance best practice while remaining appropriate to the size and structure of our Group.
+We aim to establish and maintain Board structures which conform with corporate governance best practice while remaining appropriate to the size and structure of the Company.

 Following Barbara Laithwaite's resignation as a director in March 2023, the Board of Directors includes four of our five shareholders, two Independent Non-Executive Directors and two Executive Directors.
-Our Non-Executive Directors were independent at the time of their appointment and their independence continues to be monitored throughout their tenure.
-Selection of Executive and Independent directors is carried out through an open search conducted by reputable firms against a full brief.
+Our Non-Executive Directors are independent at the time of their appointment and their independence is also monitored throughout their tenure - selection is carried out through an open search conducted by reputable firms against a full brief.
 The size and composition of the Board remains appropriate to our business, reflecting the family heritage and ownership as well as benefiting from wider experience in large and small business, including publicly-owned and family-owned companies.

-The Board has two Co-Chairs, one of whom is a family member and is the other an Independent Non-Executive.
+The Board has two Co-Chairs, one of whom is a family member and one of whom is an Independent Non-Executive.
 The role of the Co-Chairs is separate from that of the Chief Executive, in order to ensure that there is an effective balance of responsibilities, decision-making and accountability.